vscode-use/utils/README.md

 - setCommandParams ***Set the click command parameter of MarkdownString***
 - getOffsetFromPosition ***Get the offset from position***
 - getRootPath ***Get the root directory path of the project***
+- registerCodeLensProvider ***Register the text button at the head of the text and tie the event.***

 ## 📖 @vscode-use/utils api description